DarkWingMcQuack/UnionFind/README.md

     assert(uf.find(0) ==uf.find(1));
     assert(uf.find(1) ==uf.find(2));

-    // if it is known that the passed argument is in the valid range UnionFind::findUnsafe can be used instead std::size_t zero = uf.findUnsafe(0);
+    // if it is known that the passed argument is in
+    // a valid range UnionFind::findUnsafe can be used instead std::size_t zero = uf.findUnsafe(0);

     // UnionFind::numberOfSets returns the number of disjoint sets in the datastructure